-If a production cycle is started even though no birds are in the house, the calendar day can be assigned a production day.
-This can be helpful where the house is preheated or where feed is delivered to the house and must match production.
-The move-in date is usually day "0".
-Accordingly, the house is heated and the feeding system is filled on day "-1".
+If production is started although there are no birds in the house, a production day can be assigned to the calendar date.
+This is useful if, for example, the house is preheated or feed is brought to the house which must be assigned to the production.
+The moving-in date in normally defined as day "0".
+Consequently, the house is heated and the feed system is filled on day "-1".